+Brompton & Sawdon C.P.
+School Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes SUPERHEROES Fairytales and Castles Splendid Skies Springwatch in Brompton Walking with Dinosaurs Land Ahoy/Under the Sea

+Physical development

-COR THE CHILDREN Brompton & Sawdon C.P.
-School Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 General Themes SUPERHEROES Fairytales and Castles Splendid Skies Springwatch in Brompton Walking with Dinosaurs Land Ahoy/Under the Sea Physical development Physical activity is vital in children's all-round development, enabling them to pursue happy, healthy and active lives.
-Gross and fine motor experiences develop increment throughout early childhood, starting with sensory explorations and the development of a child's strength, co-ordination and positional awareness through tummy time, craw and play movement with both objects and adults.
-By creating games and providing opportunities for play both indoors and outdoors, adults can support children to develop to core strength, stability, balance, spatial awareness, co-ordination and agility.
-Gross motor skills provide the foundation for developing healthy bodies and social and emoti well-being.
+Physical activity is vital in children's all-round development, enabling them to pursue happy, healthy and active lives.
+Gross and fine motor experiences develop incrementally throughout early childhood, starting with sensory explorations and the development of a child's strength, co-ordination and positional awareness through tummy time, crawling and play movement with both objects and adults.
+By creating games and providing opportunities for play both indoors and outdoors, adults can support children to develop their core strength, stability, balance, spatial awareness, co-ordination and agility.
+Gross motor skills provide the foundation for developing healthy bodies and social and emotional well-being.
 Fine motor control and precision helps with hand-eye co-ordination, which is later linked to early literacy.
+Repeated and varied opportunities to explore and play with small world activities, puzzles, arts and crafts and the practice of using small tools, with feedback and support from adults, allow children to develop proficiency, control and confidence.

+Fine motor

+Continuously check the process of children's handwriting (pencil grip and letter formation, including directionality).
+Provide extra help and quidance when needed.

+Gross motor

-Repeated and varied opportunities to explore and with small world activities, puzzles, arts and crafts and the practice of using small tools, with feedback and support from adults, allow children to develop proficiency, contained to confidence.
-Fine motor Continuously check the process of children's handwriting (pencil grip and letter formation, including directionality).
-Provide I can hold a pencil (fisted/digital pronate grip) to make marks I am beginning to do up my own large buttons I can turn the pages in a book I can fit the pieces of a puzzle together I can pick up tiny objects using a fine pincer grasp I can take off and put on my own shoes (not laces) I can use tweezers I can use one-handed tools and equipment, e.g. make snips in paper I can use tools effectively in playdough (eg: cutters/rollers) I am beginning to do up my own zip.
-I can grip using five fingers or static tripod grip to hold a pencil I can use pincers, tweezers and threading equipment with increasing control and confidence I can show increasing control over tools like pencils and crayons I am beginning to use 3 fingers (tripod grip) to hold my pencil.
-I can show accuracy and care when drawing.
-I can use scissors effectively to cut straight lines in paper extra help and guidance when needed.
-Gross motor Fundamental Movement Balance Different ways of moving and negotiating space Travel with confidence Rolling, crawling, hopping, skipping climbing Games Throwing, catching, kicking Using different sized balls including balloons and beach balls Follow the rules of a game Dance and Gymnastics Move energetically Copy basic actions Move to music Negotiate space Jumping and landing Balance Core muscle strength Swimming Develop water confidence.
-Blow bubbles in the water.
-Understand basic water safety.
-Swim 5m or more with a water aide.
-Team Games Follow the rules of a game.
-Use a racket, bat other resources to hit a ball.
-I can join in with a game.
-Negotiate space within a team of children.
-Athletics Running skills Agility Jumping Sports day CONTINUOUS PROVISION: Cooperation games i.e. parachute gam skateboards. wheelbarrows, prams an nes.
+- I can hold a pencil (fisted/digital pronate qrip) to make marks - I am beginning to do up my own large buttons - I can turn the pages in a book - I can fit the pieces of a puzzle together - I can pick up tiny objects using a fine pincer grasp - I can take off and put on my own shoes (not laces) - I can use tweezers - I can use one-handed tools and equipment, e.g. make snips in paper - I can use tools effectively in playdough (eg: cutters/rollers) - I am beginning to do up my own zip. - I can grip using five fingers or static tripod grip to hold a pencil - I can use pincers, tweezers and threading equipment with increasing control and confidence - I can show increasing control over tools like pencils and crayons - I am beginning to use 3 fingers (tripod grip) to hold my pencil. - I can show accuracu and care when drawing. - I can use scissors effectively to cut straight lines in paper

+Fundamental Movement

+- Balance - Different ways of moving and negotiating space - Travel with confidence - Rolling, crawling, hopping, skipping climbing

+Games

+- Throwing, catching, kicking

+- Using different sized balls including balloons and beach balls

+- Follow the rules of a game

+Dance and Gymnastics

+- Move energetically

+- Copy basic actions

+- Move to music

+- Negotiate space

+- Jumping and landing

+- Balance

+- Core muscle strength

+Swimming

+- Develop water confidence.

+- Blow bubbles in the water.

+- Understand basic water safety.

+- Swim 5m or more with a water aide.

+Team Games

+- Follow the rules of a game.

+- Use a racket, bat other resources to hit a ball.

+- I can join in with a game.

+- Negotiate space within a team of children.

+Athletics

+- Running skills

+- Agility

+- Jumping

+- Sports day

+EXPERIMENTING WITH MUSICAL INSTRUMENTS / MAKING SOUNDS CONTINUOUS PROVISION:

+Cooperation games i.e. parachute games.
 Climbing - outdoor equipment.
-Crat d carts. tes play.
+Crates play.
 Provide a range of wheeled resources for children to balance, sit or ride on, or pull and push.
-Two-wl heeled balance bikes and, skateboards, wheelbarrows, prams and carts.
+Two-wheeled balance bikes and, skateboards, wheelbarrows, prams and carts.

 Revise and refine the fundamental movement skills they have already acquired: - rolling - crawling - walking - jumping - running - hopping - skipping - climbing.
 Progress towards a more fluent style of moving, with developing control and grace.